yiwenzheng98/VitrimerVAE/README.md

 `python bo.py --savedir results --target 1`\
 Collect 200 vitrimers with *T*<sub>g</sub> closest to target:\
 `python bo_combine.py`

-The training and test data will be made openly available at the time of publication.

 ## BO
 This folder contains 10 proposed vitrimers with validated (by MD simulation and GP calibration) *T*<sub>g</sub> of three targets: